lyteword/chspurgeon-tod/volume-4/psalm-99.md

 **Verse 9.**&nbsp;&nbsp;*The Lord our God.*&nbsp;A very sweet topic will be found in the consideration of the questions, "In what respect is Jehovah ours? and in what relations does he stand to his people?"

-## WORK UPON THE NINETY-NINTH PSALM
+## Works Upon The Ninety-Ninth Psalm

 In "The Golden Diary of Heart Converse with Jesus in the Book of Psalms."
 By the Rev. Dr. EDERSHEIM, Tarquay.
 Arranged for every Sunday in the year.
 Re-issue.
 1873.
 There are expositions of Psalms 99, 101, and 102.